 9. It has a thoughtful ending

-Ending is a crucial part of your 3D animation idea.
+The ending is a crucial part of your 3D animation idea.
 A well-thought ending must transform the character, the audience, or both.
 Sometimes the idea you are working on can be the ending itself.

 10. It takes advantage of emotions

 Action is the result of thought and emotion.
-Creating the events regardless of the emotional changes in the character meeting the conflicts is a flaw.
+Creating the events regardless of the emotional changes in the character meet the conflicts is a flaw.
 It is how the character feels and reacts based on that feeling that retains the audience.

 People typically tend to reduce products like a 3D animation to a single idea.
 Although a lot of other factors are involved for a 3D animation to be successful, the role of a great idea should not be overlooked.
 A 3D animation idea can have numerous characteristics but certain traits can be interpreted as “powerful” and potentially prepare a 3D animation to hit a home run.

 Professional 3D animation studios need to have a solid procedure in place for coming up with great ideas for their products.
-Defining the characteristics of a great idea before the idea generation phase of the 3D animation pipeline, helps guide the process towards a brilliant outcome.
+Defining the characteristics of a great idea before the idea generation phase of the 3D animation pipeline helps guide the process towards a brilliant outcome.